Salamafet/ophom/README.md

     https://github.com/Salamafet/ophom/archive/master.zip

-**TODO:** Describe how to install your plugin, if more needs to be done than just installing it via pip or through the plugin manager.

 ## Configuration

-**TODO:** Describe your plugin's configuration options (if any).
+After the installation go to the plugin configuration and follow the guide.